Alaska Absentee Ballot Guide

 Recommended: You can use the Alaska Absentee Ballot Application to register to vote and apply for your absentee ballot at the same time.
 Just be sure you send it in at least 30 days before the election (that's the deadline to register to vote)!

-If you don't intend to vote absentee, we recommend using our Voter Registration Widget to register to vote.
+If you don't intend to vote absentee, we recommend using our Voter Registration Tool to register to vote.
 Enter your information, print and sign the completed form, and mail it to the Secretary of State (the address is on the form).

 Any way you do it, your application must be received 30 days before an the election.